dtDhruv/Optimizing-Performance/README.md

 ## Requirements

 To run this project, you need the following:

--A CPU with at least 4 cores available for multithreading.
 - A compatible NVIDIA GPU with CUDA support.
+- A CPU with at least 4 cores available for multithreading.
 - NVIDIA CUDA Toolkit installed on your system.
 - C++ compiler with CUDA support (e.g., NVCC).